dlrodev92/Calculator-100-Days-Coding/README.md

 -Refresh some more concepts of css expecially Grid and Flexbox.
 # Links to work / resources:

+# Day 3
+04rd March

+### Today's progress:
+-I have created a form request using flexbox.

+-I have studied flexbox and grid.

+-I have studied the main concept of responsive lyout.
+# Links to work / resources:
 An example of the README files I have started making